brycefrank/spsys/README.md

 hex_frame <- HexFrame(hex_points, c('vol', 'ba'))
 ```

 `HexFrame` takes two arguments: a `SpatialPointsDataFrame` and a vector of column names that indicate attributes we are interested in conducting the analyses on.
-Here we indicate volume (vol) and basal area (ba) as our attributes of interest. `HexFrame`, and its sister class `RectFrame` (for rectangular systematic samples), achieve several things.
-First, the points are cast onto a set of polygons representing the tesselation of the study area.
-Second, they implement a standardized indexing system that is used in several variance estimation functions.
-Finally, they provide a standardized interface for different types of analysis functions.
+Here we indicate volume (vol) and basal area (ba) as our attributes of interest. `HexFrame`, and its sister class `RectFrame` (for rectangular systematic samples), implement a standard interface upon which variance estimators can be constructed.

-The `hex_frame` variable now represents an object of the `HexFrame` class.

 ### Estimating Variances